Modernizr/Modernizr/README.md

 ### From the command-line

-We also provide a command line interface for building modernizr.
+We also provide a command-line interface for building modernizr.
 To see all available options run:

 ```shell